Everest Base Camp Trek - 12 Days

 • 1 Sharing a high-altitude porter for 2 travelers (weight limit max.
 25 kg plus their stuff).

-• Meals: 11 breakfasts, 11 lunches, and 11 dinners during the trekking.
+• Meals: 11 breakfasts, 11 lunches, and 11 dinners during the trek.

 • Lodge accommodation during the trek on a twin or triple-sharing basis.

-• Lukla round-flight fare (cost: USD 432.00) per person and airport taxes.
+• Lukla round-flight fare (cost: USD 432.00) per person, and airport taxes.

 • Flight fare of your guide and airport taxes.